aida-sertovic-komic/task-management/README.md

 # TaskManagementApp

 Task Management App is an Angular application for creating, editing and viewing tasks.
+The design of the application is simple and intuitive made with accessibility and responsiveness in mind.
+The focus was on the simplicity of creating and viewing the tasks in order to provide a good user experience in managing the tasks.

 Some of the functionalities include:
 - Tasks are stored and read from Local Storage, and they are sorted by priority and due date upon display
 - Tasks are listed in a table with pagination
 - ID, color, priority and due date are randomly generated during task creation